napari/docs/docs/getting_started/open_images.md

 pip install bioio-czi
 ```

-Afte restarting napari, we are now allowed to just drag and drop a czi file in the viewer to open it.
+After restarting napari, we are now allowed to just drag and drop a czi file in the viewer to open it.
 You can try with [this example](https://ftp.ebi.ac.uk/biostudies/fire/S-BSST/601/S-BSST601/Files/Supplementary%20data%201.czi) from the [BioImage Archive](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BSST601?query=czi) (CCO license):

 ```{code-cell} ipython3
 :tags: [remove-cell]